microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md

 - The environment into which you are deploying the ALM Accelerator app will need to be created with a Dataverse database.
 Additionally, any target environment requires a Dataverse database in order to deploy your solutions.

+> [!NOTE] Currently the ALM Accelerator is not compatible with Dataverse for Teams.
+Both the AA4AM App and the associated AzDO pipelines assume the full version of Dataverse is being used in all environments.

 ### Users and Permissions

 In order to complete the steps below you will need the following users and permissions in Power Platform, Azure DevOps and Azure.